microsoft/vscode-dev-containers/containers/python-3/README.md

 ## Using this definition with an existing folder

+### Configuration

-While the definition itself works unmodified, there are some tips that can help you deal with some of common setup issues.
+While the definition itself works unmodified, you can directly reference pre-built versions of `base.Dockerfile` by using the `image` property in `devcontainer.json` or updating the `FROM` statement in your `Dockerfile`.

+- `mcr.microsoft.com/vscode/devcontainers/python:3`
+- `mcr.microsoft.com/vscode/devcontainers/python:3.5`
+- `mcr.microsoft.com/vscode/devcontainers/python:3.6`
+- `mcr.microsoft.com/vscode/devcontainers/python:3.7`
+- `mcr.microsoft.com/vscode/devcontainers/python:3.8`

+Alternativley, you can use the contents of `base.Dockerfile` to fully customize the contents to meet your needs.

 ### Debug Configuration